danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 class PetListPresenter(val petDataSource: SQLitePetDataSource)
 ```

-Then, our test would have had to do a bit more configuration to satisfy the constructor parameter for `SQLitePetDataSource` which might involve
+Then, our test would have had to do a bit more configuration to satisfy the constructor parameter for `SQLitePetDataSource`
-configuring an SQLite database on the file system then making sure we delete it when we're done so we don't waste computer resources.
+which might involve configuring an SQLite database on the file system then making sure we delete it when the tests are done
+so we don't waste computer resources.
 Yuck.

 ## I see.
 Dependency Injection is just a software pattern.
 But how come people use Dagger?
 Dagger is a DI *framework*.
 It helps you facilitate this pattern in your code by building a graph of your dependencies, calling the constructors *for you*,
 and getting your objects exactly where you need them.
 In the above example, if one had used Dagger, our `PetActivity` would have looked like this:

 ```kotlin
 class PetActivity: AppCompatActivity()
 {